 Postgraduate Taught Programmes

-Please note engagement period 3 runs until September.
-Once the teaching elements of your course have been completed in May/June you are still required to be engaging with your studies on the University campus.
+Please note Engagement period 3 runs until your course end date.
+Once the teaching elements of your course have been completed in Engagement Period 2, you are still required to be engaging with your studies on the University campus.
 Any absences during this period must be authorised, including any periods you will be writing up your dissertation from another location.

 • Engagement Period 1: 18th September 2023 to 16th December 2023